 A recent Morningstar study asked how frequently clients prefer to be emailed.
 This is what they found:

 Do you know the best solution?
 Just ask.
 Ask your clients how often they would like to be emailed, if at all.
-If you have an email provider like Aweber, you can segment your clients into different lists.
+If you have an email provider like Drip, you can segment your clients into different lists.
 You can have a “weekly” list, a “monthly” list, and so on.
 This is a small step but it goes a long way with client satisfaction.

 Subject Line: Top 10 Money Mistakes College Students Make

-Hopefully you’re staying warm.
+I hope you’re staying warm.
 I know that the fall semester is coming to a close, but I wanted to make sure I shared this article with you: